Excerpts from

 Created all the worlds.

-While considering how the planets and zodiac signs might relate to this Tree of Life model, I needed to keep a throughline with the ideal numbers that I had started this work with in order to maintain a thread of continuity throughout the whole construct.
-To do this I looked for parallel patterns of similarity and symmetry between the geometrical, astrological, rhetorical and numerical components of this Tree of Life system.
-This was important in order not to break the connecting thread of continuity that ties all the parts together into a unified whole.
-To maintain consistency with the ideal numbers, the sun would become the zero point, and the planets would be associated with their orbital order out from the sun.
-Much to my surprise this direct association between the ideal numbers and the planets proved to be very relevant and revealing.
-It turned out that this association was keyto tying the Tarot and the Tree of Life together in a cohesive manner.
+In consideration of the astrological aspects, I wanted to keep a throughline with the ten ideal numbers that I began this work with in order to maintain a thread of continuity and connection between all the components used in this Tree of Life.
+To do this I first looked for parallel patterns of similarity and symmetry between the geometrical, astrological, rhetorical and numerical components of this Tree of Life system.
+It was very important to tie all the parts of this Tree of Life together in order to create a harmonious system.
+In order to maintain consistency with the ideal numbers, the sun would have to correspond with the zero point, and the planets would be associated the number that corresponds with their orbital order out from the sun.
+Much to my surprise this direct association between the ideal numbers and the planets proved to be very relevant.

-This approach to a Tree of Life construction is based on a geocentric perspective of our life in the universe, and not a solar centric perspective, simply because we don’t live on the Sun but on the Earth.
-In other words, from our relative point of view, that is from here on Earth, we are in the middle of all existence, with the Sun above us and Mercury and Venus close by its’ side.
-Furthermore, the fundamental direction that life grows is upwards towards the Sun light, with the roots going downward through the earth reaching for the water and nutrients below so that it can grow.
-The Moon is Earths’ only satellite, however, it is not a planet going around the sun by itself.
-Our moon has its’ own predictable patterns and influences that only effect life on Earth.
+This approach to a Tree of Life astrology is also based on a geocentric perspective of our life in the universe, as opposed to a solar centric perspective.
+The reason is because we don’t live on the Sun but on the Earth and as such, from our relative point of view on Earth, we are in the middle of all existence, with the Sun above us, with Mercury and Venus close by its’ side.
+Furthermore, the fundamental direction that life grows is upwards towards the Sun light.
+Whereas the roots of plants grow downward through the dirt as they reach for the water, minerals, and other nutrients in the earth.

-Our moon primarily influences the Earths’ condition by way of its’ influence on the ocean tides, the weather, and the overall growth of life on the planet.
-Similarly, the ebb and flow of our collective knowledge have influenced our living conditions and growth as a species.
-Knowledge can also nourish our emotional, physical, mental, and spiritual growth for better or worse.
-In the Tree of Life, the sphere of Knowledge is not considered a Sephora like the other spheres which represent planets.
-Non the less it still plays an important role in the overall scheme of the Tree of Life; just like the Moon is not considered a planet in the solar system yet it still plays a vital role on the life within our planets’ atmosphere.
+Knowledge can also influence our emotional, physical, mental, and spiritual growth for better or worse depending on how we are able to understand the information and how we can use it wisely.
+In all the Tree of Life constructs, the sphere of Knowledge is not considered a Sephirah like the other spheres that correspond to planets; non the less it has still played a very important role in all the different Tree of Life systems.
+Similarly, the Moon is not considered a planet in the solar system, yet it still plays a vital role for all the life that lives within our planets’ ecosystem.

-One of the major reconsiderations I am making in these models of the Tree of Life is the manner in which the Moon and the outer planets are organized.
-Previous attempts by scholars of the western esoteric traditions to include the outer planets into their new Tree of Life models was to simply place three outer planets onto the three supernal Sephiroth of the Tree of Life, since they had not been associated with planets in previous models.
-This over simplistic solution failed to consider the repercussions these new discoveries would have on the harmonious relationships of all the parts.
-The inclusion of the outer planets required a complete reevaluation of the whole system to attain the most harmonious arrangement of the Tree of Life with these new factors.
+One of the major reconsiderations I am making in these new models of the Tree of Life is the manner in which the Moon and the outer planets are organized.
+Previous attempts by scholars of the western esoteric traditions to include the outer planets into their new Tree of Life models was to simply place the three outer planets onto the three supernal Sephiroth of the Tree of Life.
+Since these sephirah had not been associated with any planets in the models predating the discoveries of the outer planets they would just plop them in without considering how this would impact the harmonious relationship between all the components of the Tree of Life as a whole.
+I believe that the inclusion of the three outer planets requires a complete reevaluation of the whole Tree of Life system in order to attain the most harmonious arrangement with all these new parts included.

 In this construct of Tree of Life, Pluto is associated with the eighth number, and position, not the ninth number.
-I’ve done this because when you look at the order of the orbits around the sun, and not which planet goes further away from the sun by linear distance, the orbit of Pluto passes between the orbit of Uranus and Neptune in its’ oblong path around the sun.
+I’ve done this because when you look at the order of the orbits around the sun, and not which planet goes further away from the sun by linear distance, the orbit of Pluto passes between the orbit of Uranus and Neptune as it makes its’ oblong journey around the sun.
 The puzzle of why Pluto has such an eccentric orbit may have been solved, however its’ classification is still being debated; Is it a planet or a planetoid?
-Either way it is a dynamic object that has an observable effect on the other bodies in our solar system and whose patterns have been observed and analyzed by astrologers for quite some time now.
+Either way it is a dynamic object that has an effect on the other bodies in our solar system and whose patterns have been observed and analyzed by astrologers for quite some time now.

-The knowledge of the waxing and waning effects of the moon on planting and hunting was critical to the survival of our earliest societies.
-The development of civilized cultures grew out of our ability to mark and measure significant moments in time and thereby predict recuring patterns of nature in order to be better prepared for an otherwise unpredictable future.
-These considerations of the recurring changes in our environment lead us to the use of the number twelve as a basis for measuring time and space in a manner that is not achievable by the use of the number ten, which doesn’t divide easily into thirds or sixths and thereby lacks the ability to easily create harmonious musical tones in a structured space like a 12-unit system can.
+The development of civilized cultures grew out of our ability to mark and measure significant moments in time and predict recuring patterns of nature in order to be better prepared for an otherwise unpredictable future.
+These considerations of the recurring changes in our environment lead us to the use of the number twelve as a basis for measuring time and space in a manner that was not achievable by the use of the number ten alone.
+The number ten doesn’t divide easily into thirds or sixths and thereby lacks the ability to easily create harmonious musical tones in a structured space as well as a 12-unit system can.

-These updates to the Tree of Life system of correspondences are not as radical as it may seem to those who have a hard time changing their perspective.
-There have been many different approaches to drawing the Tree of Life over the years, but they are often overlooked because of all the popularized versions proposed by the modern western esoteric schools and their publishers’ promotions.
-Whether they were actually superior or not to the Judaic versions is subjective; the important thing to keep in mind is that there are no past models of the Tree of Life that are exactly the same, or sometimes even similar, and by no means should it be assumed that there is only one correct model.
-The various constructs are all just a means to categorize and organize our present knowledge, thoughts and opinions of how life grows and bears’ fruit for mankind.
-Modern science makes these archaic approaches to understanding how life works rather obsolete and even ridiculous sometimes.
-However, the mere exercise of reexamining the subject is still very stimulating to the brain and the process can help us focus our minds on higher levels of consciousness that could enable us to see things that we would not have otherwise seen before for the lack of even trying.
-So give it a try and see what you might come up with.
+Whether the western variations are actually superior to the Judaic versions or vice versa is totally subjective.
+The important thing to keep in mind is that there are no past models of the Tree of Life that are exactly the same, or sometimes even similar, and by no means should it be assumed that there is only one correct model.
+The various constructs of the Tree of Life are all just different attempts to organize what we knew of how life grows and bears’ fruit for humankind.
+Modern science makes these archaic approaches to understanding how life works rather obsolete and even ridiculous at times.
+However, the exercise of reexamining the subject is still very stimulating to the brain and the process can help us focus our minds on higher levels of consciousness, which in turn could enable us to see things about life that we would not have otherwise seen.